programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 {% include figure.html filename="or-en-corpus-analysis-with-spacy-09.png" alt="Output of command to print number of times the word 'write' appears in the Tokens column (40 times) and the Lemmas columns (302 times)." caption="Figure 9: Frequency count of 'write' in **Tokens** and **Lemmas** columns" %}

 As expected, there are more instances of "write" in the **Lemmas** column, as the lemmatization process has grouped inflected word forms (writing, writer) into the base word "write."
-Lemmatization can help reduce noise and refine results for researchers who are conducting keyword searches.
-It's also often used as a preliminary step for dimensionality reduction.
-For example, in his 2020 *Cultural Analytics* article, Matthew Lavin studies lemma frequencies that are predictive of the perceived genders of authors reviewed by the _New York Times_[^9].
-His tutorial [Regression Analysis with Scikit-Learn (part 1 - Linear)](/en/lessons/linear-regression) is based on that article.

 ### Text Annotation
 #### Part-of-Speech Tagging